Your favorite Christmas drink transformed into a creamy, vegan coconut milk Ice cream. Healthy, easy and perfect for the holidays!

 How-ev-er, let me tell you why I give you ice cream.
 You know why?
 Because I have been making it every single day.
 Sometimes even for dinner.
-Let me just set the record straight: It was frozen Greek yogurt, so it’s permissible.
+Let me just set the record straight: It was a homemade frozen yogurt recipe, so it’s permissible.

 You’re still judging me.